jenninglim/recursion-schemes-in-DSL/Report/new_report.md

 morphism from the initial F-algebra to all other F-algebras.
 Initial algebras are interesting for computer scientist which will be seen in Section 4.

+It is interesting to see that the category of `Hask` does NOT form a category [Citation here].
+However, it does not need to perfectly correspond to the formal definition of a category for language engineers to use it as a way to provide a way to solve practical problems.
+For example, monads a concept in category theory are used in Haskell as a way to program imperatively: allowing for unsafe IO, state etc.
+As long as our model of computation, a category, provided us with intuition and various categorical abstractions as a way to solve prroblems, we should embrace it.

 3 Explicit and Structured Recursion
 -----------------------------------